johnmunoz777/Generative-AI-Powered-Object-Detection-/README.md

 ---
 <br>

 > Disclaimer: ALL video data used in this demo was obtained from publicly available sources and is used strictly for non-commerical, educational research purposes.
-Videos were attained from Panamericana Television  [ Panamericana Televisiob](https://panamericana.pe/)
+Videos were attained from Panamericana Television  [ Panamericana Televisiob](https://panamericana.pe/)  and (Pexels) <a href="https://www.pexels.com/" target="_blank">Pexels</a>